babylm/evaluation-pipeline-2023/README.md

 Where `model_type` is one of "encoder", "decoder" or "encoder-decoder".

 ### Fine-tuning
-To fine-tune and evaluate a model on tasks that require fine-tuning, like the (Super)GLUE tasks:
+To fine-tune and evaluate a model on tasks that require fine-tuning, like the (Super)GLUE tasks or MSGS:

 ```bash
 ./finetune_all_tasks.sh 'path/to/model_and_tokenizer'